BU-Spark/CS506Spring2021Repository/CityOfBoston_team2/deliverables/deliverable3/README.md

 ![‘Map of access for education amenities.’](figures/education.png)

 1.4% of parcels do not have access to education amenities.
+The majority of the underserved parcels are in the zipcodes 02132 and 02136.

 ## Food Access

 ![‘Map of access for food access amenities.’](figures/food.png)

 1.8% of parcels do not have access to food access amenities.
+Though no zip codes had a very large number of parcels missing amenities, the zip codes 02130, 02132, and 02467 have the largest number of underserved parcels.

 ## Healthcare

 ![‘Map of access for healthcare amenities.’](figures/health.png)

 2.9% of parcels do not have access to healthcare amenities.
+Most of these parcels are found in the zipcode 02136.

 ## Recreation

 ![‘Map of access for recreation amenities.’](figures/recreation.png)

 2.3% of parcels do not have access to recreation amenities.
+Most of the under-served parcels seem to be concentrated in zip codes 02126, 02131, 02132, and 02136.

 ## Social

 ![‘Map of access for social amenities.’](figures/social.png)

 24.1% of parcels do not have access to social amenities.
+The large majority of the under-served parcels were in the zip codes 02136 and 02132, though there were some others missing a signficant number.

 ## Next Steps